-Cheesy Asparagus Frittata – Asparagus, parmesan and feta cheese incorporated into an egg batter to make this ridiculously easy, yet incredibly delicious and versatile dish!
+This Cheesy Asparagus Frittata recipe is perfect for breakfast, lunch or dinner!
+Asparagus, parmesan and feta cheese incorporated into an egg batter to make a ridiculously easy, yet incredibly delicious and versatile dish!

 This photo says it all – it’s telling you to embrace your veggies!
 YUM!